altocodenl/cell/readme.md

 If we are here, we know we are dealing with a call.
 A call has a message that could have one or more paths.
 We don't want to execute this call for the second or subsequent paths with the same prefix of the same call, just for the first one.
 Therefore, we now write some logic to see if this path is indeed the first for its call.

-To do this, we first take the prefix of the path, which is the target path without the `=` at its end, plus `@` and the first element of the `valuePath`.
+To do this, we first take the prefix of the path, which is the target path without the `=` at its end, plus `@` and the first step of the `valuePath`.

 ```js
    var prefix = targetPath.slice (0, -1).concat (['@', valuePath [0]]);